-Cocaine and Mental Health
+Cocaine Effects and Mental Health

 There are several dangers that accompany cocaine use.
 Mental health is especially susceptible to short-term and long-term neural damage.
-This is primarily due to the fact that cocaine directly modifies chemicals in the brain.
+This is primarily due to the fact that the cocaine effects directly modify chemicals in the brain.
 These are the chemicals most effected by cocaine in the brain: dopamine, serotonin, and norepinephrine.
 When in balance, these chemicals properly regulate the brain’s pleasure and reward system.
 However, these three chemicals are greatly increased as soon as cocaine enters the system.
 Dopamine is effected the most.
 When dopamine spikes to an inordinate level, it can cause major psychiatric problems, such as psychosis.
 There are several mental health problems that can arise from even short-term use.
 They are as follows: cocaine intoxication delirium, cocaine-induced psychotic disorders with hallucination and/or delusions, cocaine-induced mood disorder, cocaine-induced anxiety disorder, cocaine-induced sexual dysfunction, and cocaine-induced sleep disorder.
 Cocaine can damage the brain significantly, especially when used in combination with alcohol and/or other drugs.

 Cocaine and Alcohol

-Commonly, cocaine is used in combination with alcohol.
+Cocaine is commonly used in combination with alcohol.
 Cocaine users drink alcohol to enhance the effects of cocaine.
 Using cocaine and alcohol together is dangerous.
 It generates a chemical called cocaethylene that is stronger than cocaine and longer lasting.
 Cocaethylene can cause long-term neurological and cardiac problems.
 Because cocaethylene is stronger than cocaine, users will often combine alcohol and cocaine to experience an even more euphoric high.
-Cocaine users will also abuse alcohol to drink more.
-As users drink more and more, they eventually become inebriated and to counteract the drunk, they use more cocaine to maintain an ‘even’ high.
+Cocaine users will also abuse alcohol and drink more.
+As users drink more and more, they eventually become inebriated and to counteract the drunk, they use the cocaine effects to maintain an ‘even’ high.
 After using cocaine and alcohol, addicts become more bold and as a result, have the propensity to behave dangerously.
 Even though users feel ‘even keel’ or ‘sobered up’ after using cocaine, alcohol remains in their system, making them a risk to the others around them.
 It is not uncommon to encounter users that become angry and physically violent when combining alcohol and cocaine.

-Long-term Effects of Cocaine Use
+Long-term Cocaine Effects

 There are many dangers to using cocaine over a long period of time.
 Some of these include: